timmo-x/wireguard/README.md

 # WireGuard VPN Setup on Fedora Server (Lab Environment)

-This guide covers the steps to set up a WireGuard VPN server on a Fedora Server VM, configured with custom settings like disabling `SELinux`, using `iptables`, and adding essential network and monitoring tools. iptables and disabling of selinux is for lab testing, this is a fully working setup but recommended to use SELinux with firewalld instead.
+This guide covers the steps to set up a WireGuard VPN server on a Fedora Server VM, configured with custom settings like disabling `SELinux`, using `iptables`, and adding essential network and monitoring tools. iptables and the disabling of selinux is for my lab testing, this is a fully working setup but recommended to use SELinux with firewalld instead.
+Be sure to change DNS server for client config

 ---